 In being ignorant of the kind of kingdom Jesus would bring, John was like the other Old Testament prophets.
 All of them spoke of the coming kingdom, but none of them understood their own prophecies, “for no prophecy in the past came about by the will of man, but holy men of God spoke as they were moved by the holy Spirit” (2Pet.
 1:21).
 What was different about John’s message was that he prophesied that the long-awaited kingdom was very near.
-He cried, “Repent, for the kingdom of heaven is at hand!”
+He cried, “Repent!
+The kingdom of heaven is at hand!”

 Jesus, too, preached this message.
-He “went into Galilee,” we are told, “preaching the good news of the kingdom of God, and saying ‘The time is fulfilled, and the kingdom of God is at hand.
-Repent, and believe the gospel!’”
+He “went to Galilee,” we are told, “preaching the good news of the kingdom of God, and saying ‘The time is fulfilled, and the kingdom of God is at hand!
+Repent and believe the good news!’”
 (Mk.
 1:14–15).
-Jesus emphasized the nearness of the kingdom when he said, “Truly, I tell you that some of those who stand here will not taste of death until they see the kingdom of God come with power” (Mk.
+Jesus emphasized the nearness of the kingdom when he said, “Truly, I tell you that there are some of those who stand here that will not taste of death until they see the kingdom of God come with power” (Mk.
 9:1).